 - Skewed Priorities: Small example.
 When discussing a plan with the Straw Hats on how to face Hody Jones, he stops to ask them what they should name their plan before they actually carry it out.

 - Speaks Fluent Animal: He can communicate with whale sharks, a trait that's unusual for fishmen to possess.

-- Spell My Name with an S: Due to different ways you can romanize Japanese, his name can be written as either Jinbe, Jinbei, or Jimbei.
+- Spell My Name with an "S": Due to different ways you can romanize Japanese, his name can be written as either Jinbe, Jinbei, or Jimbei.
 The One Piece Databook Green decided to go with "Jinbe", while Viz and Funimation use "Jimbei", which is the spelling used on this very wiki.

 - We Will Meet Again: Heroic version done twice.
 First was when Jimbei said he'd see Luffy on Fishman Island.
 Second, when he said he'll be back to join the Straw Hats.

 - Well-Intentioned Extremist: He was one when he was a member of the Sun Pirates, championing fishman/merfolk rights, and he in particular was especially brutal during their battles with the Marines to the point where even Arlong thought he was too rough.